8 min read

 If the prototype is a success, I’ll do some components or templates in a design program like Photoshop or Sketch.
 I pick one of the more complex pages that include different interface elements (e.g. navigation, header, footer, product listing).
 I’ll play with different styles, icons, and colors based on the predefined mood board.
 The purpose of visual design is to explore what a finished design might look like, keeping in mind that I’ll probably change it (for the better) when it’s built with HTML/CSS.
 Prototypes vary on the project, and I don’t always follow the same approach and might combine multiple techniques or programs into one project.

-Designing in the browser is a term that became popular with the rise of responsive web design.
+Designing in the browser is a term that became popular with the rise of responsive web design solutions.
 In order to minimize hours spent in design programs like Photoshop, designers were urged to move the design phase into the browser by utilizing CSS.
 I’m quite fond of this approach, because it proved more efficient in my experience.
 In my case, the deliverable is HTML and CSS design, viewable and usable in the browser.
 To learn why, keep reading.

 Exception or a Standard?